sameid/shootyroads/README.md

 Front-end
 - SockJS (Used for the real time WebSocket communication to the backend)
 - TurretCSS (Used for the Game menu ui)
-- Zepto.js (Used as replacement for jQuery, without all the weight)
+- Zepto.js (Similar to jQuery, without all the weight)
 - moment.js (Used to format dates)
 - underscore.js (Used for some utility operations)
 - knockout.js (Used for the business logic in the game ui)